 As Assistant to AIM’s Program Manager, Leanna provides high-level administrative support to the program, leadership team, steering committee and Calgary staff.
 She supports the delivery of AIM collaboratives, coordinates logistics, drafts project documents, manages human resources and IT, and leads and designs several SharePoint sites.

 Before joining the AIM team, Leanna worked for several years within Alberta Health Services as a supply management & projects associate, completing projects in each of Calgary’s major hospitals, and as an anaesthesia aide in the Foothills Medical Centre operating room.
-Meanwhile she has also studied psychology at the University of Calgary, Emergency Medical Technician courses at SAIT, and has recently become interested in Respiratory Therapy.
+Meanwhile she has also studied psychology at the University of Calgary, Emergency Medical Technician courses at SAIT, and has an interest in pursuing a career in respiratory therapy.

 Mandy is the Program Assistant in the Edmonton office.
 She provides support to the program, faculty members and the Edmonton staff.
 Duties range from human resources, assistance with IT and travel requests, and timekeeping.
 With 12 years of experience within AHS, she has valuable administrative and clerical expertise, and prides herself on staying current with new technology.

-As an AIM Education Designer and Program Coordinator, Lisa’s responsibilities include creating the online InfoBites series, as well as developing the primary care and secondary care learning packages.
-She also oversees advanced education activities in Alberta including the Art & Science of Innovation and Improvement (ASII) redevelopment, effective team essentials and accreditation.
+As an AIM Education Design Lead, Lisa’s responsibilities include creating the online InfoBites series, as well as developing the primary care and secondary care learning packages.
+She also oversees the coordination and registration for the Healthcare Team Effectiveness (HTE) Online Survey.